itscouscous/Dino/README.md

 With the limited time frame to create this site, we had to sacrifice some functionalities in favor of others and ensure that we hand in a fully functional website by the deadline.
 Nevertheless, we hope these features could be implemented in the future.

 This project proved to be a challenge, particularly with the data-collection process.
-We originally intended to include a data set of menu items and their classifications, as well as spatial features of the restaurant that might pose accessibility issues to those with physical disabilities.
-We believe the addition of these data sets would be helpful.
+We originally intended to include a data set of menu items and their classifications, as well as information about the restaurant space that might pose accessibility issues.
+Ideally, our restaurant data set should also be updated in real time.
+The homepage should also have a personalized list of restaurant recommendations.
+There should also be a profile page where users can edit their preferences.
+Lastly, there should be a secondary user type ie. admins to regulate the reviews.

 ## Acknowledgements
 Special thanks to Professor Samer Khasawneh who graciously let us hog his office for our excruciating debugging session.